Obrascon Huarte Lain SA Annual Shareholders Meeting Transcript

-Ladies and gentlemen, we shall open the session.
-Thank you very much, dear shareholders, for coming to this General Shareholders Meeting for OHL corresponding to the year 2018.
-We shall inform you, first of all, that following the request of the Board of Directors, the shareholders meeting will be attended by Notary Public, Mr. Jaime Recarte Casanova to raise the minutes of this shareholder meeting.
-He is at the first rank of the seats, and thank you, Mr. Notary Public.
-So let us follow the constitution of this General Shareholders Meeting of the company.
-Mr. Secretary, you have the floor.
-Please, JosÃ© MarÃa.
+Jose Maria del Cuvillo PemÃ¡n - ObrascÃ³n Huarte Lain, S.A. - GM of Legal Advice & Secretary

-Jose Maria del Cuvillo PemÃ¡n - ObrascÃ³n Huarte Lain, S.A. - Chief Legal Officer & Board of Directors Secretary
+[Interpreted] Good morning, ladies and gents.
+We hereby begin the General Shareholders Meeting celebrated in the second call that we carry out fully in remote format.
+In this regard, avail of this introduction to greet everyone who is following us, especially the shareholders who are connected remotely with us today.
+Next, we will proceed to the formalities to establish the General Shareholder Meeting.
+Mr. Secretary, thank you.
+Dear President.
+Good morning.
+In agreement to the provisions in the social bylaws and regulation of the board.
+This meeting is rated exclusively remotely as it has been lead by the Board of Directors.

-Mr. President, the announcement of the call to the General Shareholders Meeting according to Articles 173, 77 (sic) [177] and 516 of the corporate law and on 14th of our bylaws, it was published in the official newspaper of the Mercantile Registry on the 26th of April 2019.
-On the 25th of
+The company has given the shareholders the possibility of using delegation of voting and remote assistance procedure allowing them to participate remotely and vote during (inaudible) of the meeting in agreement to the rules approved by the Board of Directors and this haulage procedure for its functioning published in the call announcement and the corporate website.

 Obrascon Huarte Lain SA Annual Shareholders Meeting Transcript